Beside the Mountain

 Instructions

-• Cut the beans open lengthwise (no need to cut the curly ends) so they open.
-Optional: Scrape out seeds with a spoon and place them in the jar of vodka.
-Place the sliced open vanilla beams in the jar.
-Make sure the vanilla beans are full submerged in the vodka, if they are not take them out and cut them in half so they are shorter.
+• Cut the vanilla beans open lengthwise (no need to cut the curly ends) so they open.
+(Optional step: Scrape out seeds with a spoon and place them in the jar of vodka.)
+Place the sliced open vanilla beans in the jar.
+Make sure the vanilla beans are fully submerged in the vodka; if they are not, take them out and cut them in half so they are shorter.

-• Be sure to label the bottle with when you made the vanilla.
-Place the vanilla in a dark cool place.
+• Be sure to label the bottle with when you made the vanilla (today's date!).
+Place the vanilla in a dark, cool place.
 Shake every 1-2 weeks, let the bottles sit for 8 weeks or 6 months for a better flavor (or 12 months if you can wait that long!).
+Then enjoy in all your recipes!

 Notes